robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

   magically appears in your cup.

-Given these definitions, we can only conclude that neither WebPack nor Babel fit the definition of an *Application*.
-They hardly fit the definition of *Framework* either.
-Thus, that only leaves us with *Library*.
+Given these definitions, we can only conclude that neither WebPack nor Babel fit the definition of an *Application*, they hardly fit the definition of *Framework* either, so that only leaves us with *Library*.

 This is hardly surprising considering that these tools come from the same community that defines “transpiler” in the same way “compiler” is defined in literature, then says the words are not synonymous.

-> <strong class="heading">Theorem</strong>
+> <strong class="heading">Hypothesis</strong>
 > Programmers don't know the meaning of words.
 {: .note .trivia }